-Canine distemper is a highly contagious and serious disease caused by a virus that attacks the respiratory, gastrointestinal, and nervous systems of puppies and dogs.
-It is usually spread by the secretions from an infected animal’s cough or sneeze.
-The virus also infects wild canids (e.g. foxes, wolves, coyotes), raccoons, skunks, and ferrets, and these animals can be sources of infection for pet dogs.
+Canine distemper is a contagious and serious disease caused by a virus that attacks the respiratory, gastrointestinal and nervous systems of puppies and dogs.

-The content on this page is a condensed version of our brochure, Canine Distemper, available in English and Spanish.
+This information is based on our client brochure, available in English and Spanish.